 As it has in various Yuletides past, our bûche came from Ceci-Cela this year.
 Known for its made-from-scratch délices, this NoLita pâtisserie française has long been a favorite of mine.
 Pastry chef Laurent Dupal, a native of Nancy, France, began his rise when he embarked on his study of baking at the age of 13.
 Classically trained at the prestigious Compagnons du Devoir du Tour de France, Dupal produces masterly pastries of all sorts.

 While a chocolate buttercream filling is traditional, I opted for Grand Marnier this time.
 Irrespective of flavor, two aspects of this dessert are critical to my delectation: restrained sweetness and spongy texture.
 When the foregoing elements are at their peak, my enjoyment is practically assured.
 Chef Dupal met both criteria in grand style to yield a bûche that delighted my senses with simple, fresh, and delicate flavors rolled into a beautiful and complex presentation.
 But why was the Grand Marnier frosting pink?

-While my Comestaccomplice enjoyed the Yule log without additional flavoring, I found that drizzling a small amount of Grand Marnier onto it added the perfect finishing touch.
+While my Comestaccomplice enjoyed the Yule log without additional flavoring, I found that a drizzle of Grand Marnier added the perfect finishing touch.
 Of course, an accompanying glass of the liqueur was de rigueur.

 55 Spring Street (near Lafayette Street),